-- Excellence in the safety and quality of care rendered to patients by residents today - Excellence in the safety and quality of care rendered to patients by today's residents in their future practice - Excellence in professionalism through faculty modeling of: - the effacement of self-interest in a humanistic environment that supports the professional development of physicians - the joy of curiosity, problem-solving, intellectual rigor, and discovery - Commitment to the well-being of the students, residents, faculty members, and all members of the health care team

-Background and Intent: The revised requirements are intended to provide greater flexibility within an established framework, allowing programs and residents more discretion to structure clinical education in a way that best supports the above principles of professional development.
+- Excellence in the safety and quality of care rendered to patients by residents today - Excellence in the safety and quality of care rendered to patients by today's residents in their future practice - Excellence in professionalism through faculty modeling of: - the effacement of self-interest in a humanistic environment that supports the professional development of physicians - o the joy of curiosity, problem-solving, intellectual rigor, and discovery - Commitment to the well-being of the students, residents, faculty members, and all members of the health care team discretion to structure clinical education in a way that best supports the above principles of professional development.
 With this increased flexibility comes the responsibility for programs and residents to adhere to the 80-hour maximum weekly limit (unless a rotation-specific exception is granted by a Review Committee), and to utilize flexibility in a manner that optimizes patient safety, resident education, and resident well-being.
 The requirements are intended to support the development of a sense of professionalism by encouraging residents to make decisions based on patient needs and their own well-being, without fear of jeopardizing their program's accreditation status.
 In addition, the proposed requirements eliminate the burdensome documentation requirement for residents to justify clinical and educational work hour variations.